creativescala/creative-scala/book/src/pages/expanding-expressions/04-images.md

 Image.rectangle(100, 50).draw()
 ```

-The output is shown in @:fref(pictures:rectangle).
+The output is shown below.

 @:figure{ img = "rectangle.svg", key = "#fig:pictures:rectangle", caption = "A rectangle" }

-Finally let's try a triangle, for which the output is shown in @:fref(pictures:triangle).
+Finally let's try a triangle, for which you should see the below image.

 ```scala